FOSS-SNU/Research/README.md

 # Research
-Resources for research in the field of computer vision, machine learning, AI and Blockchain
+Resources for research in the field of computer vision, machine learning, deep learning, AI and Blockchain

 # Papers
 ## Image Compression